How to Respond Perfectly to The Intense Emotions of Your Strong Willed Child

 So I adopted his tone and level of frustration and reflected back to him “I HATE always having to go first, too!
 It’s the worst, isn’t it??
 I wouldn’t want to go first AGAIN either!!!!”
 Just that moment of reflecting back his feelings, with matching intensity, allows him to feel heard long enough to come out of his anger so that we could move forward.
 And then, for extra credit, I added in an extra to help him identify the true cause of distress.
 “You know, when I go first, sometimes I worry if I will do a good job.
 It helps me to watch a couple people go before me.
 Have you ever felt that way?”

 He may still not want to go first, but at this point we can discuss it.
-He’s available to receive the lesson or the conversation.
+He’s available to receive the lesson or the conversation and to breathe deeply and further soothe his big emotions.
 It hasn’t spiraled out of control.
 It hasn’t gotten me pulled in to his anger.
 We’ve both emerged unscathed and now I have an opportunity for real teaching.

 Sometimes matching the intensity of their frustration or anger can be tough without getting angry yourself.
 I’ve put together some great alternatives for you – so that you can match your child’s intensity with positive emotions.
 Sign up here and I’ll send you a free “Intense But Not Angry” printable which is a super simple reference for emotions that you can quickly and easily turn to when your child is frustrated or angry that will prevent the anger from escalating.